Bilateral Filtering with Zynq-Based Hardware

-This example shows how to target a bilateral filter algorithm to the Zynq® hardware using the Computer Vision Toolbox™ Support Package for Xilinx® Zynq-Based Hardware.
+This example shows how to target bilateral filter algorithm to the Zynq® hardware using the Vision HDL Toolbox™ Support Package for Xilinx® Zynq-Based Hardware.

 This example follows the algorithm development workflow that is detailed in the Developing Vision Algorithms for Zynq-Based Hardware example.
 If you have not already done so, please work through that example to gain a better understanding of the required workflow.